Felis-Major/Daniell-Dialogues/README.md

 ## 🚧 Getting Started
 ### ▶ Start using the dialogue nodes:
-- Create a new Dialogue File (right click in your project folder -> *Daniell/Dialogues/Dialogue File*).
+- Create a new Dialogue File (right click in your project folder -> *FM/Dialogues/Dialogue File*).
 - Open up the dialogue editor window.
-To do so go to Daniell -> Dialogues -> Dialogue Editor.
+To do so go to FM -> Dialogues -> Dialogue Editor.
 - Open your previously created dialogue file by clicking on the dot in the dialogue file field.

 You should see a new empty graph, with only a green **Start Node**.